LimaYes/ElasticPrototypeWallet/doc/api/GetWork.md

         "sender_account_id": 1825723527253, # who created that job?
-        "storage_size": 1000, # how many uints are stored per bounty per iteration? (check documentation) "source_code": "...elastic PL code as string...", # source code only if requested and only if filtered by work id "storage_slot": "deadbeef" # storage slot only if requested and only if filtered by work id }, ...
+        "storage_size": 1000, # how many uints are stored per bounty per iteration? (check documentation) "source_code": "...elastic PL code as string...", # source code only if requested and only if filtered by work id "storage_slot": 1, # storage slot index only if requested and only if filtered by work id "storage": "deadbeef" # storage slot content only if requested and only if filtered by work id }, ...
     ]
     ```